inlart/BLA/README.md

 All other dependencies are usually available via a package manager. e.g. on Ubuntu the requires dependencies can be installed using `sudo apt install libeigen3-dev libopenblas-dev libgtest-dev vc-dev`.
+Note: Instead of `libopenblas-dev` any other package that provides a CBLAS implementation can be used (e.g. `libmkl-dev`).
+The preferred library has to be set using the `cblas-library` meson build option.

 The build dependencies meson and ninja can be installed using the Python package manager `pip install meson ninja`.